 Global Patent Search (GPS) makes it simple to:

-- Match product features, step tracking, heart monitoring, Bluetooth syncing to existing patents.
+- Match product features, step tracking, heart monitoring, and Bluetooth syncing to existing patents.

 - Find prior art for fitness sensors, data algorithms, or wearable designs.